laravel/nova-docs/4.0/lenses/registering-lenses.md

 }
 ```

-Alternatively, you may use the `make` method to instantiate your lens:
+Alternatively, you may use the `make` method to instantiate your lens.
+Any arguments passed to the `make` method will be passed to the constructor of your lens:

 ```php
 /**